jdc-cunningham/raspi-home-security-cam/ver_1/README.md

 * uploadfunction.py (root)
 * camera-on.py, camera-off.py (www-data)
 * take_photo.py (root)
-* all.txt files except testfile.txt and second-state.txt (root)
+* all .txt files except testfile.txt and second-state.txt (root)

 It's possible some of these don't need to be owned by root because CRON starts the main process under sudo